 How To Cook Fiddleheads Safely

-As a Chef, 15 minutes seems quite long to me though, and I can almost guarantee that the finished product will be very soft, mushy, and not that tasty.
-I do believe fiddleheads need to be more then just quickly sauteed though, and the key is to find a happy medium.
+As a chef, boiling fiddleheads for 15 minutes seems quite long, though.
+I can almost guarantee that the finished product will be very soft, mushy, and not that tasty.
+I do believe fiddleheads need to be more than just quickly sautéed, though.

-I suggest simmering properly cleaned fiddleheads for 5 to 8 minutes, before using them in a recipe and cooking them a little further.
-After simmering, the fiddleheads are delicious sauteed with a little finely chopped onion, garlic, and butter.
+After simmering, the fiddleheads are delicious sautéed with a little finely chopped onion, garlic, and butter.
 I also enjoy them tossed into a pan with sliced sausage, tomato, and herbs.

-They make an excellent side dish for grilled pork, chicken, and even fish and shellfish!
+Fiddleheads make an excellent side dish for grilled pork, chicken, and even fish and shellfish!
 I like to think of fiddleheads much like asparagus, and use them in many of the same ways I would use asparagus.

 Kevin Crockett